Pain And Palliative Medicine

 • Chronic pain management

-Utilising a team of committed palliative care physicians, nurses, social workers and office staff, we provide care to patients with:
+Utilising a team of committed palliative care physicians, nurses, social workers and office staff, we aim at improving quality of life with the available resources.
+We treat the person as a whole and not just the disease.We provide care to patients with:

 • Cancer: pain, symptom and supportive management.